DanielKeep/rust-custom-derive/README.md

 # `macro-attr`

-This crate provides the `macro_attr!` macro that enables the use of custom, macro-based attributes and `derivations`.
+This crate provides the `macro_attr!` macro that enables the use of custom, macro-based attributes and derivations.
+Supercedes the `custom_derive` crate.

 **Links**